 This dog isn’t for families that want to spend all day indoors!
 Golden Retrievers need a lot of exercise.
 This breed is great for those that want an outdoor companion, and will love anything from a game of fetch, to canine sports like agility or tracking!
 Not only are they known for being great family dogs, but they are also often used as service animals.
 Golden Retriever mixes are intelligent and love pleasing their owners.

-If you’re a fan of the Golden Retriever, you might be wondering why anyone would want to change this lovable breed and get a Golden Retriever Mix!
+If you’re a fan of the Golden Retriever, you might be wondering why anyone would want to change this lovable breed and get a Golden mix!

 A mixed breed dog can inherit the qualities of either parent breed.
 Some studies suggest that purebred dogs are more likely to experience certain health conditions than mixed breed dogs.

-Let’s take a closer look at some of the Golden Retriever mix breeds you can get!
+Let’s take a look at some of the most popular Golden Retriever mixes.
+Scroll down to meet them all!